Permethrin Cream 5% for Scabies

 Itching commonly continues for up to several weeks after treatment with a scabies medicine.
 This doesn't mean that the scabies mites are still alive.
 It means that the body is still reacting to the mites and their feces.

 Unless your doctor recommends it, do not apply permethrin scabies medicine (Elimite) more than once.
+You only need to use the medicine again if you can see live mites on your skin 14 days after you have been treated.
 Overuse of scabies medicines can irritate the skin and may increase the risk of side effects.

 eMedicineHealth Medical Reference from Healthwise